Note: Archaeologists don’t dig up dinosaurs… or fossils… but we borrowed this method from our Paleontology friends.

 Index fossils are fossils that are used to identify a particular period of time.
 Archaeologists don’t look for fossils, but they can use other types of artifacts that don’t decay to do something very similar.

-One broad type of artifacts archaeologists find are stone tools.
-Stone doesn’t decay so these artifacts can sometimes be the only thing archaeologists find at very old sites.
-What archaeologists often find are small chips of stone, the debris (debitage) from making stone tools, other times they find a whole tool.
-When archaeologists find a whole tool they compare it to the index type from the different time periods.
+One type of artifacts archaeologists find are stone tools.
+Stone doesn’t decay, so these artifacts can sometimes be the only thing archaeologists find at very old sites.
+What archaeologists often find are small chips of stone or the debris (debitage) from making stone tools; other times they find a whole tool.
+When archaeologists find a whole tool, they compare it to the index type from the different time periods.
 If the artifacts match archaeologists can date the site the artifact was found at to that time period.

 Chances are you’ve been using a simple version of this kind of method since you were a kid!
 Do you remember this song from Sesame Street?

 Archaeologists in Ontario use index types fairly regularly and often refer to this method as indexing.
 Indexing is a very common dating method used by archaeologists who study the Paleo-Indian (12,000–9,500 BP) and Archaic (10,000–2,800 BP) time periods.
 Paleo-Indian and Archaic sites are generally very small, and don’t have pottery to date using seriation.
 Superposition often isn’t able to help archaeologists discover the age of the site or artifacts because farmers have often plowed the soil layers together over and over again.
 On top of that, there are often no organic samples to do radiocardbon tests on.